wenlz123/chromeextensions-jet-devtools/README.md

 # JET DevTools
 This tools is very useful for developer to debug JET codes.
+And it supports JET 4.* syntax.

 ![Overall][Overall]